erstert3st/Start_Print_From_Printer/README.md

 ## Configuration

-To configure the script, you can modify the following settings:

 - `Folder_name`: The name of the folder where the print files are stored on the SD card.
 Change this according to your preference.